Professor of French

 As a teacher, Prof. Boulard’s pedagogy centers on the role of literature, film, media and art in telling stories of identity and singularity, in giving testimony of trauma and migration and in exploring political, social and cultural issues in France and the Francophone world.
 She has developed creative collaborations with practicing artists and filmmakers, inviting many to her classes.

-In Georgia Tech’s School of Modern Languages Dr Boulard is the current Director of the French Program, Director of the LBAT France Study Abroad program, and co-curator of the Global Media Fest, which invites filmmakers to campus to discuss their works through the lens of sustainable development.
+In Georgia Tech’s School of Modern Languages Dr Boulard is the former Director of the French Program (2018-2021), Director of the LBAT France Study Abroad program, and the current co-curator of the Global Media Fest, which invites filmmakers to campus to discuss their works through the lens of sustainable development.

 She is also curator of Georgia Tech’s French and Francophone Film Festival, the French Speaker Series and the newly created library of the French Club, for which she serves as advisor.
 In 2013 she organized the 20th-21st-century French and Francophone Studies Colloquium at Georgia Tech with Pascal Quignard as keynote speaker.